CraigBladow/cc41/README.md

 Input is limited to 256 characters at a time.
 This limit includes commands, number, operations, alpha strings, and filenames.
 Input continues on the next entry line.
 Commands that always expect a following parameter, such as SF, can be continued after the return key is pressed.
 Commands that have optional following parameters, such as CLP and LIST, must be completed before pressing the return key.

 Numbers must also be completed before pressing the return key.
+A number followed by a space or return key will cause the stack to lift and the new number to be placed in X with stack lift enabled.
+This differs from ENTER which lifts the stack, duplicating the value in X and disabling stack lift.
 Numbers can be entered using keyboard keys for '+','-','.','0-9','e', and 'E'.
 If more than 16 number digits are entered the the 16th digit will be rounded.
+Hexadecimal numbers are recognized by prefixing with '0x' or '0X' followed by 0 to 16 hexadecimal characters.
+Prefixing is not necessary when working in the alpha register.

 Text surrounded by double quotes, such as "Alphabet" will be placed in the Alpha Register.
-Text following a command that expects text does need to be quoted.
+Text following a command that expects text does not need to be quoted.
 For example, GTO MYLABEL does not need double quotes.

 ### Command Line Options
 The default mode of operation is interactive mode if no options are provided.